joeyd/StocketGrid/README.md

 StocketGrid
 ===========

-WordPress Theme Based on Starkers and Pocket Grid
+WordPress Theme Based on Starkers and Skeleton

 A personal theme...
 And also a work in progress...